a robust decoding and reporting system for WSPR

 • RAID - our aim is to retain for 11 years, a sunspot cycle

-Check out our Guide by clicking the TimescaleDB logo.
+Check out our updated V2 Guide by clicking the TimescaleDB logo.

-This version covers installation of postgreSQL on your machine, how to gain access to the WsprDaemon database and sample Tables, together with numerous examples of simple SQL queries in 'Flat File' mode.
+This version covers installation of postgreSQL on your machine, how to gain access to the WsprDaemon databases and tables, together with numerous examples of SQL queries in 'Flat File' and self join modes.
+V2 of our Guide, issued in November 2020, also includes Annexes with details of how to connect to our databases using Python, psql, node.js, Octave and KNIME.